Frequently Asked Questions

 Which library locations offer After-School Homework Clubs?

-Martin Regional, Maxwell Park, Nathan Hale, South Broken Arrow, and Suburban Acres Libraries each offer traditional One-to-One homework assistance programs four days a week.
+Martin Regional, Maxwell Park, Nathan Hale, South Broken Arrow, and Suburban Acres Libraries each offer traditional One-to-One homework assistance programs two to four days a week.
 On Fridays, ASHC is offered at Martin Regional Library.

 Brookside, Rudisill Regional and Zarrow Regional Libraries each offer after-school education activity center programs two days a week.